PRIVACY POLICY

 Meta/communication data (e.g. device information, IP addresses, browser type)

-Processing of special categories of data (Art.
-9 Para.
-1 DS-GVO):
+Processing of special categories of data (Article 9 (1) GDPR):

 Categories of persons affected by the processing:

-Visitors and users of our online offer.
-In the following, we refer to you as the data subject collectively as the "user".
+Visitors and users of our online offering.
+In the following, we refer to you as the data subject collectively as “user”.

 Purpose of processing:

-Provision of the online offer, its content and functions
+Provision of the online offer, its contents and functions

 service and customer care.